moritzvieli/rocketshow/docs/getting-started/getting-started.md

 You download the format Open Fixture Library JSON if you want to import it into Rocket Show.

 I’ve created my own fixture profiles.
 You can use an existing profile as a template.
 In practice, it’s best to create simple profiles with a slider for each channel.

+## Appendix E - USB DMX interfaces I've tested with Rocket Show on PI 5

+- ENTTEC Open DMX USB (FTDI technology) [https://www.amazon.com/gp/product/B00O9RY664](https://www.amazon.com/gp/product/B00O9RY664)
+- Cheap generic FTDI DMX USB [https://www.amazon.com/dp/B07D6LNXF9](https://www.amazon.com/dp/B07D6LNXF9)
+- Enttec DMXIS (OLA recognizes this as "Enttec Usb Pro Device" (no longer available)
+- Enttec DMX USB Pro (probably the industry standard) https://www.amazon.com/ENTTEC-DMX-USB-512-Ch-Interface/dp/B077VW1DJH
+- DMXking ultraDMX Max (works if you add this line to ola-usbserial.conf: "device_prefix = ttyACM" (see explanation below) https://shop.dmxking.com/ultraDMX-MAX_p_52.html

+**Note:** The ENTTEC Open DMX USB and DMX USB Pro have a 5 pin DMX output.
+To use these interfaces with your 3 pin DMX fixtures you need an adapter cable.
+Make sure your interface comes with the adapter cable or you'll need to buy one https://www.amazon.com/CHAUVET-DJ-Lighting-Black-DMX3F5M/dp/B00180UNI0

+Although the documenation says I'm using the ENTTEC Open DMX USB I have recently changed to the DMXking ultraDMX Max.
+- Compared to the FTDI based DMX interfaces the Max has a microcontroller for better performance
+- Compared to the DMX USB Pro it's less expensive, smaller size, all metal construction. a 3-pin DMX output, and a much more visable LED indicator.

+Bottom line: If you want the industry standard that will work without any hassles go for the DMX USB Pro.
+The Max took some extra steps to get configured in OLA but it was better in every way for my needs.

+**For DMXking ultraDMX Max - how to add line if you add line "device_prefix = ttyACM" line to the OLA file ola-usbserial.conf**
+(without this change OLA detects the Max as a UART native DMX device - /dev/ttyACM0 )

+From your USB keyboard connected to your PI 5 running Rocket Show type the following:
+- RocketShow login: **rocketshow**
+- Password: **thisrocks**
+- rocketshow@RocketShow: ~$ **sudo nano /etc/ola/ola-usbserial.conf**
+- Add this line to the file: **device_prefix = ttyACM**
+- To Write Out the changes press **^O**
+- Reboot the PI 5